-Croatian journals account for 30.7% of all papers published by Croatian authors, and for 52.8% of all OA papers.
+Croatian journals account for 30.7% of all papers published by Croatian authors, and for 53.5% of all papers in the OA subset.
 They seem to be an important communication and visibility channel, if they are covered by major international bibliographic databases.
-Almost 60% (73 titles) are covered by ESCI, which means that they have not yet been included in major citation indexes such as SCI-EXP, SSCI, and/or AHCI (Web of Science Master Journal List.
-Web of Science Master Journal List, 2020) but have a fair chance to join the international community of those that are included.
+Almost 60% (73 titles) are covered by ESCI, which means that they have not yet been included in major citation indexes such as SCI-EXP, SSCI, and/or AHCI (Web of Science Master Journal List, 2020) but have a fair chance to join the international community of those that are included.